Art Exhibition

 Maureen Williams

-The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire. - Paul Wyer
+The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire

-The Wildlife Trust BCN mission is to create a wilder future by protecting and restoring wildlife and wild places across Bedfordshire, Cambridgeshire & Northamptonshire.
-They manage over 100 nature reserves.
-These include some of Britains rarest habitats.
-There are meadows, fens, ancient woods, river margins, lakes and old gravel pits and much more.
+They manage over 100 nature reserves, including some of Britain’s rarest habitats such as meadows, fens, ancient woods, river margins, lakes and old gravel pits and much more.

-Rob McEwen & Alan Sanders offer practical advice of sighting swift boxes.
-They can supply ready made swift boxes or instructions on how to make your own box.
+Rob McEwen & Alan Sanders offer practical advice about swift boxes.
+They can supply ready made boxes or instructions on how to make your own.